Coosaw Island: History

 Surgeon Thomas P. Knox, an abolitionist who served with the U.S. Army in South Carolina until being fired for encouraging black people to exercise their political rights, wrote about deplorable conditions of freed slaves on this and other islands accusing a relief organization and Rufus Saxton of fraudulent activities.

 In 1863, U.S. president Abraham Lincoln gave instructions to U.S. tax commissioners regarding the island and other areas.
-After the Civil War the 6,500 acre island, part of a "cluster of sub-tropical, swampy, malaria-infested Sea Islands west of St. Helena Sound was where thousands of "contraband" escaped soaves were held on the islands.
+After the Civil War the 6,500 acre island, part of a "cluster of sub-tropical, swampy, malaria-infested Sea Islands west of St. Helena Sound was where thousands of "contraband" escaped slaves were held on the islands.
 The islands were sold off on the cheap after General Sherman's attempts to manage the island for agricultural production by freedmen failed to pan out by 1864.

 A Penn School graduate taught at a one room school house on the island documented in a photograph.

 In 1937, a Work Projects Administration guide to South Carolina described the island as being inhabited "solely by negroes" and as having no telephone service, bathing facilities, or cars on it.

 In 2003 a 40 page report on its shell ring complex was published.